lukihd/Cactus/README.md

 - an author
 - an importance
 - a status
-- a type (wich you can found above).
+- a type (which you can found above).

+You can find [here](/resources/mongo-model.md) to know how the mongodb schema is made.

 #### Rendez-vous